 Allow us, and George to show you around…

-The gardens are open to the public Friday afternoons and Saturdays, and for groups by appointment.
-Hollister House Garden should be no secret garden as everyone would surely benefit from spending some time wandering around such a tranquil, visually stunning landscape.
+The gardens are open to the public Wednesday and Friday afternoons and Saturdays, and for groups by appointment.
+Hollister House Garden makes a tranquil, visually stunning landscape.
 Oh, and the bird soundtrack is off the charts.
 A slice of heaven right here in our backyard.